tylerbrownhenry/seosite-dashboard/README.md

-fair warning: Most of this readme is out of date or just notes, as this was a personal project.

 # Overview

 This is the front dashboard of a node/strip dashboard with a backend that scanned websites for seo compatibility.
 This started as a fork of 'Node Stripe Membership SaaS' but was converted to use DynamoDB and required adding the logic for tracking monthly subscriptions through Stripe.